dalodriguez/TMAP_Ecotox/README.md

 # TMAP Analysis and Visualization

-*This repository contains the python scripts associated to the study "A chemical space model for the exploration of eco-toxicological data" (Lopez-Rodriguez et al., 2025 BioRXiv).
+This repository contains the python scripts associated to the study "*A chemical space model for the exploration of eco-toxicological data*" (Lopez-Rodriguez et al., 2025 BioRXiv).
 Using a predefined TMAP layout (Reymond & Probst, 2020), the functions in this repository allow users to:

 - Retrieve and visualize the k-nearest neighbors (k-NN) in the chemical space.
 - Compute and visualize the Tanimoto similarity decay among k-NN.